 What Episcopalians Believe

 Historically, bishops oversee the Church in particular geographic areas, known as dioceses.
-In the worldwide Anglican Communion, the Archbishop of Canterbury, who oversees the Diocese of Canterbury, occupies a special position by virtue of history and tradition but he does not hold a governing position over the 39 national churches.
+In the worldwide Anglican Communion, the Archbishop of Canterbury, who oversees the Diocese of Canterbury, occupies a special position by virtue of history and tradition but he does not hold a governing position.
 We are a confederation of equals.
 Collegiality among bishops is the substitute for authority, and communal discernment is the substitute for decision-making power.

 Each bishop, the clergy, and the lay representatives of each congregation in a diocese, operating through an annual diocesan convention, determine the character of life and work in that diocese.
-The Diocese of Maine's convention is held each October.
+The Diocese of Maine's convention is generally held each October.
 Each diocese lives within a set of general decisions made by the General Convention of The Episcopal Church as a whole.
-The 2015 Convention will be held in Portland.
 These decisions are formalized as canons—rules that govern—by The Episcopal Church and subsequently by each affected diocese.
 Each diocese elects and sends clergy and lay representatives—deputies—to the General Convention which meets every three years.
-The General Convention will meet in July 2015 in Salt Lake City.

 The Episcopal Church celebrates diversity.
 We are young and old, male and female, gay and straight, single, married, divorced and widowed, Anglo, African-American, Latino, African, Asian, CEO and unemployed, student and teacher, rich and poor.
 We worship together, study and ask questions as we move more deeply into the mystery of God.